Third rail

 Additionally, to protect people further, rather than having to fit portable devices (short circuit straps) on the track, people can now operate fixed equipment (negative short circuit devices) located off the track in a position of safety.
 This significantly reduces safety risk from trains and electricity to the staff.

-Staff can also use approved shields designed to cover all sides of the conductor rail to protect from a live conductor rail under certain circumstances.
+Staff can also use approved shields designed to cover all sides of the conductor rail.
+This protects from a live conductor rail under certain circumstances

 Third rail system into the future

 The conductor rail system is a very simple but capable system supporting the requirements of the train service.
-As such and given the high percentage of the Southern network already electrified, it can be more cost efficient to extend this system, rather than install other electrification systems.
-Electrification is a way of decarbonising the railway service by replacing diesel trains with electric trains.
+A high percentage of the Southern network is already electrified.
+So it can be more cost efficient to extend this system, rather than install other electrification systems.
+Electrification is a way of decarbonising the railway service.
+This is done by replacing diesel trains with electric trains.

 There are a number of options being looked at to suit the different types of in-fill extension opportunities.
 Each will be investigated, and the most feasible and viable option identified.

-These options include full third rail system installation, hybrid third rail electrification and train battery solution, a pure train battery option and overhead line installation.
+These options include full third rail system installation, hybrid third rail electrification and train battery solution.
+This is a pure train battery option and overhead line installation.
 All options will be looked at to see what is technically feasible and will provide the lowest whole life cost solution.

-We are working with our regulator, the Office of Rail and Road (ORR), to look at new third rail electrification designs and part of that work is to have a clear business case and the safety justification assessment to support the option selected.
+We’re working with our regulator, the Office of Rail and Road (ORR), to look at new third rail electrification designs.
+Part of that work is to have a clear business case and the safety justification assessment to support the option selected.

-The high voltage distribution system also lends itself to inputs of power from renewable energy sources, such as solar or wind power, which will help the UK further decarbonise the electrical supply system.
-As a trial and on small scale we were the first railway to feed our third rail traction supplies from a solar panel system.
-We are working up larger scale renewable projects using the lessons learnt from the trial.
+The high voltage distribution system also lends itself to inputs of power from renewable energy sources.
+These include solar or wind power, which will help the UK further decarbonise the electrical supply system.
+As a trial, and on a small scale, we were the first railway to feed our third rail traction supplies from a solar panel system.
+We’re working up larger scale renewable projects using the lessons learnt from the trial.

-We are also trialling DC energy storage solutions to see if they can provide efficient capture of regenerative braking energy in those areas that would otherwise be lost (improving system efficiency), to support the electrification system during the peak loading which would reduce the peak loading on the power system or used to help support running more or longer trains.
+We’re also trialling DC energy storage solutions.
+This is to see if they can provide efficient capture of regenerative braking energy in those areas that would otherwise be lost.
+This improves system efficiency.
+It’ll also support the electrification system during the peak loading which would reduce the peak loading on the power system.
+And be used to help support running more or longer trains.

-We are always driving innovation to deliver new products that either give a safety, reliability or cost advantage and using new technology to predict and prevent failures of components within the overall system.
+We’re always driving innovation to deliver new products.
+These are to either give a safety, reliability or cost advantage.
+And to use new technology to predict and prevent failures of components within the overall system.

 Related pages